- Baccalaureate in chemistry.

 The Ph.D. is the highest degree awarded in chemistry and recognizes those who have made notable, independent and original contributions to the field of chemistry.
 Attainment of a Ph.D. normally requires 3-5 years of advanced studies in which the major focus is on research.
 Students who have earned a bachelor’s degree may enroll directly into the Ph.D. program.

 All Ph.D. students are required to satisfactorily complete the “Professional and Scholarly Integrity Training” by the end of their first year in the program.
 Ph.D. students are also required to take 24 credit hours of graduate chemistry courses comprising core courses and focused courses.
-For a complete list of courses and detailed descriptions, visit the university catalog.
+For a complete list of courses and detailed descriptions, visit the university catalog and the Department Graduate Handbook.

 Examinations in the areas of analytical, inorganic, organic, physical chemistry and biochemistry determine a student’s mastery of undergraduate material.
 Students must pass four of these exams upon entering the program.
 Otherwise, they must enroll in appropriate advanced undergraduate courses within their first year to make up the deficiency.